zrythm/zrythm/doc/user/getting-started/zrythm-overview.rst

 ========

 Zrythm is a digital audio workstation designed to be featureful and easy to use.
-It has the following features.

 Limitless automation
-  Allows you to automate almost anything with automation events using straight lines, ramps and curves, or with CV signals from LFO and envelope plugins.
+  You can automate almost anything with automation events using straight lines, ramps and curves, or with CV signals from LFO and envelope plugins.
 LV2 plugins